Skip to main content

 The Gerson therapy has not been approved by the FDA for use as a treatment for cancer or any other disease.

 For most cancer patients, nutrition guidelines include eating a well-balanced diet with plenty of fruits, vegetables, and whole-grain products.
 However, general guidelines such as these may have to be changed to meet the specific needs of an individual patient.
 Patients should talk with their health care providers about an appropriate diet to follow.
-Information about diet during cancer treatment is also available from the Cancer Information Service (1-800-4-CANCER) and in the PDQ summary on Nutrition in Cancer Care.
+Information about diet during cancer treatment is also available from the Cancer Information Service (1-800-4-CANCER) and in Nutrition During Cancer Treatment.

 About This PDQ Summary